101 Guide to Legacy System Modernization

-Now, though obsolete, a data shared by Enlyft states that around 4,928 companies continue to use Microsoft Visual FoxPro even today.
+Now, though obsolete, data shared by Enlyft states that around 4,928 companies continue to use Microsoft Visual FoxPro even today.

 Having existed in the market for twenty-three years, it became a language too hard to replace now.
 So today companies have come up with FoxPro development and migration services to support companies that are still using FoxPro technologies.

 The same goes for almost every other legacy system still existing in the market.
-Once a system stops getting updated, they become prone to crashes, malware attacks and data privacy becomes a major concern.
+Once a system stops getting updated, they become prone to crashes, malware attacks, and data privacy becomes a major concern.
 They usually face problems like maintenance issues, lack of support, difficulty in integration, and poor user experience.

-So our next important question: What is Legacy System Modernization???
+So our next important question: What is Legacy System Modernization?

-So is Legacy system modernization that important?
+So is Legacy System Modernization that important?

 The answer is ‘yes’ and ‘no’.
 ‘Yes’ because modernizing, or updating in simple terms, gives your company the required speed to compete in the market.
 ‘No’ because you have to weigh it’s coming at what cost to your company.
 But face it, if you think your company does not require a legacy system modernization right now, while your every possible competitor has already made the shift, you are going to miss out on a lot of your business.
 Your firm needs to stay technologically relevant in the market especially if you are a software solutions-based company.
-Legacy solutions lack flexibility and carry a significant technology debt due to dated languages, databases, architectures, and a limited supply of ageing baby-boomer programmers.
+Legacy solutions lack flexibility and carry a significant technology debt due to dated languages, databases, architectures, and a limited supply of aging baby-boomer programmers.

 let’s look at the reasons to make this shift in a better manner.